universal-packages/universal-fs-utils/README.md

 #### **`checkDirectory(location: String)`**

 Checks if a string is a valid path to a directory and expands it.
+It throw verbose errors depending on why the directory is not valid.

 ```js
 import { checkDirectory } from '@universal-packages/fs-utils'